sheinamara/Dinomite/README.md

 1/10: Finished Cactus class.
 Finished drawing method for Pterodactyl.

 1/13: Adding documentation for all methods and making this README look pretty :)) Finished javadoc for Dinosaur, Cactus, and Pterodactyl classes.

+1/15: Created a Coin class and Drawable interface that was implemented by all current Drawable classes.

+1/16: DEMO!!!
+Discussed next steps in class and the implementation of a NonDino abstract class.